nrwl/nx/docs/react/cli/format-write.md

 ### base

-Base of the current branch (usually master)
+Base of the current branch (usually main)

 ### configuration